jmeirow/command_post/README.md

   hdr.save
 </code></pre>

   We don't do that here.
-Mutating data without caputing WHY it changed is root of all evil.
+Mutating data without capturing WHY it changed is the root of all evil.

   Here, we used the 'Command Pattern'.
 In some ways, it is a bit more code (at first), but, it's makes almost impossible to write an application without understanding each business case where data is created or changed, and then creating a "command" to carry it out.